SEMICeu/documentation/toolchain.md

 To provide the editorial freedom to let data specifications have their own life cycle, the source of a data specification is stored in their own repository.
 These repositories are called _thema repositories_.
 The publication repository contains a list of references to the thema repositories.
-More precisely it are references to a unique point in time, i.e. a commit.
+More precisely those are references to unique points in time, i.e. commits.
-These references are called publication points.
+These references are called __publication points__.
 Editors primarely interact with thema repositories, only when a new publication of the data specification is required they update the publication repository with a new publication point.
 This setup creates flexibility and provides editorial scaling potential, without loosing a central control.

-***Roadmap note***:
-The OSLO toolchain has been developed throughout the past lustrum driven by the local needs and the experiences from the editors.
-It is under active maintenance by the Flemisch Government.
-Roughly yearly a new main release is done.
-At the moment (May 2022) the release 3.0 is the latest, and 4.0 is under development.
-The new development involves, among others, a rewrite of the key component EA-to-RDF, i.e. the UML information extraction tool, and activities to facilitate use beyond the original setting.
-Documentation is added and tools are more streamlined.

 For more information on the OSLO toolchain tools, the OSLO maintainers can be contacted.
 This can be via posting a github issue or via email on digitaal.vlaanderen@vlaanderen.be.

 The deployment of the above design is supported with two template repositories.
  - _template for a publication repository_ [https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template).